Sikorsky MH-53: HH/MH-53H

 The FLIR and TFR were mounted on a distinctive "chin" mount.
 The HH-53H could be fitted with 27 seats for troops or 14 litters.
 The upgrades were performed by the Navy in Pensacola, reflecting the fact that the Navy handled high-level maintenance on Air Force S-65s.
-In 1986, the surviving HH-53Hs were given an upgrade under the CONSTANT GREEN program, featuring incremental improvements such as a cockpit with blue-green lighting compatible with night vision goggles (NVGs).
-They were then reclassified as "special operations" machines and accordingly given a new designation of MH-53H.
+In 1986, the surviving HH-53Hs were upgraded under the CONSTANT GREEN program, featuring incremental improvements such as a cockpit with blue-green lighting compatible with night vision goggles (NVGs).
+They were reclassified as "special operations" machines and given a new designation of MH-53H.